-The stroke team at Yale-New Haven Hospital consists of one senior (PGY-4 or PGY-3) neurology resident, one junior (PGY-2) neurology resident, medical students, a stroke fellow and 1-2 advanced practice providers (APPs).
-The junior resident and APRN on the stroke service are responsible for all aspects of patient care under the guidance of the senior resident, neurovascular fellow and attending neurologist.
+The stroke team at Yale-New Haven Hospital consists of one senior (PGY-3) neurology resident, one junior (PGY-2) neurology resident, a neurology intern (PGY-1), medical students, a stroke fellow and 1-2 advanced practice providers (APPs).
+The junior residents and APPs on the stroke service are responsible for all aspects of patient care under the guidance of the senior resident, neurovascular fellow and attending neurologist.
 Care includes evaluation and management of patients admitted for a broad range of neurovascular disorders.
 The senior resident and stroke fellow are responsible for supervising and educating other team members, including medical students.

 This rotation is designed to give PGY-2 and PGY-3 residents intensive exposure to acute neurology.
 There are two residents (PGY-2 or PGY-3) on the rotation at any one time: one resident who works from 7:30 am to 7 pm, and a "Swing" resident working from 12 noon until 10 pm, to optimize patient care during the busiest times of the day.
 Residents act as consultant to the ED, evaluating all patients with primary neurological issues.
 Residents are responsible for admissions, discharges, and arranging follow-up from the ED.
 Residents run all acute stroke alerts and administer tPA if indicated.
-The ED work hours are from 8:00 AM to 7:30 PM, Monday thru Friday.
-The primary ED block is 2-4 weeks long with all weekends off as this is often a challenging rotation.
+The ED work hours are from 8:00 AM to 7:30 PM, Monday through Friday, and residents cover a 12-hour shift on either Saturday or Sunday.

-An advanced elective or rotation in ICU-EEG is available to residents who have already completed their core Epilepsy rotation.
+An advanced elective or rotation in ICU-EEG is available to residents who have already completed their core Neurophysiology Rotation rotation.

 The Pediatric Neurology rotation provides vital exposure to the diagnosis and management of neurological disorders in children.
 Neurology residents serve as consultants to the Yale-New Haven Hospital Pediatric Ward Service, including the newborn special care units and the pediatric ICU.
 The residents also provide the initial evaluation of neurological cases in the pediatric emergency department.
 In addition to the ward responsibilities, residents also attend several pediatric neurology clinics during the week.